NCGRT PhD Domestic Research Opportunities – Expressions of Interest

 1. A covering letter, addressed to the Director, National Centre for Groundwater Research and Training, summarising your research experience and indicating your top three PhD projects and research location preferences (see below for the form to indicate preferences).

-2. The Project and State Preference Form (Word file) to nominate your preferred top three PhD projects, research and state location.
+2. The Project and State Preference Expression of Interest Form, click here (Word file) to nominate your preferred top three PhD projects, research and state location.

 3. Your curriculum vitae, and